 What it would do: AB 1154 would add an early care and education major as a pilot program at four campuses to allow students to earn a bachelor’s degree and a teaching credential in child development within 4 years.

-Why it’s important: There is a shortage of early childhood education providers with specialized preparation, which has been linked to children’s academic achievement and higher-quality classrooms.Bill status: Author put on hold.
-Could return in 2020.
+Why it’s important: There is a shortage of early childhood education providers with specialized preparation, which has been linked to children’s academic achievement and higher-quality classrooms.Bill status: The author pulled the bill and could bring it back next year.

 Data and administration